amanjaiswal777/Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database/README.md

 1. Upload the data files into your drive link.
 Alternateively you can train on your local system or can upload on any drive.
 > NOTE:- Here I am using google colab GPU to train the models.
 2. Open the jupyter notebook file in google drive and change the directory as per your path.
+3. Pre-trained Deep Learning architectures have been used to train.
+These DL architectures includes:-
+> VGG16
+> VGG19
+> ResNet50
+> DenseNet121
+> DenseNet169
+> DenseNet201
+> MobileNetV2
+> NasNetMobile
+> NasNetLarge
+> InceptionV3
+> InceptionResNetV2
+> Xception